mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

+=> check incremental vs. iterative

+This article is intended to do the following things:

+- give a tutorial for the workflow of developing outside-in (or top-down) with tests-first
-This article is intended to give an introduction to creating web sites using <a href="https://common-lisp.net/" class="link">Common Lisp</a>.
+- give an introduction to creating web applications in <a href="https://common-lisp.net/" class="link">Common Lisp</a> including some of the available libraries and frameworks
+- explain a little bit about test-driven development in general

+**Outside-in with tests-first**

+Outside-in (or top-down) nor tests-first is something new.
+Outside-in approach has been done for probably as long as there are computer languages.
+The same is true for tests-first.
+This all has been done for a very long time.
+The Smalltalk community in the 80's, did tests-first.
+Kent Beck then developed the workflow and discipline of test-driven development (TDD) a little bit later.
+Combining the two makes sense.
+The idea is that you have two test cycles.
+An outer test loop which represents an integration or acceptance test, where new test cases (which represent features or parts of a feature) are added incrementally, but only when a previous test case passes.
+An outer test case fails until the feature was completely integrated and all components were added.
+The inner test loops represent all the unit test that are developed in a TDD style for the components to be added.

+Adding features incrementally in the context of outside-in means that a feature is developed as a vertical slice of the application rather than building layer by layer horizontally.
+This is what we will go though in this article for a single feature of a web application developed from scratch.
+At this point I'd like to recommend the book "Growing Object-Oriented Software, Guided by Tests" which talks at length about this topic.

+The application here will be developed also incrementally and iteratively.
+Following the guidelines you should be getting a working application.
+The iterations shown here don't represent TDD iterations.
+TDD iterations are much smaller steps but this is hard to really show in writing.
+For this article it made little sense to really do this.
+The important thing was to transport the general workflow.

+**Common Lisp**

 I wished I had found the Common Lisp world (or the Lisp world in general) earlier.
-So, I just found Common Lisp somewhen in early 2019 coming from the Java/Scala ecosystem which I worked in for almost 20 years, and still work in today.
+So, I just found Common Lisp somewhen in early 2019.
+I'm otherwise mostly working in the Java/Scala ecosystem, for almost 20 years.
+Of course I looked at many other languages and runtimes.
+The number of computer languages that have been developed in the last two decades and are being developed mostly have one big flaw, they have nothing new and don't solve anything.
+I said 'mostly' because there are a few that are a more significant iteration than the others.
+Most do nothing new that hasn't existed for 40 - 50 years (if not longer) and are effectively only a distraction from more important things.

+Common Lisp is a representative of the Lisp family that has pretty much every language feature you could think of.
+It's not statically typed in a way like Haskell or OCaml (ML family) is.
+But I don't wanna get into the dynamic vs. static types thingy now.
+What I can say is that both variants have existed for more than 40 years and each has it's pros and cons.

+**Content overview**

+As already said, we will go through the development in a test-driven outside-in approach where we will slice vertically through the application and implement a feature with a full integration test and inner unit tests.
+We will have a look at the following things:

+- <a href="the-web" class="link">Getting to the web / Intro</a>
+- <a href="starting" class="link">Project start</a>
+- <a href="feature" class="link">Adding the blog feature</a>
+	- <a href="blog-feature_outer-test-loop-index" class="link">The outer test loop</a>
+	    - <a href="blog-feature-start_the_server" class="link">Starting the server, for real</a>
+	    - <a href="blog-feature_asdf-system" class="link">ASDF - a quick detour</a>
+	- <a href="blog-feature_inner-test-loops-first" class="link">The inner test loops</a>
+	    - <a href="blog-feature_url-routing" class="link">URL routing / introducing the MVC controller</a>
+	    - <a href="blog-feature_blog-controller-first" class="link">The blog controller</a>
+	        - <a href="blog-feature_mvc-detour" class="link">MVC - a quick detour</a>
+	        - <a href="blog-feature_tdd-detour" class="link">TDD - a quick detour</a>
+	        - <a href="blog-feature_tdd_cheat" class="link">TDD - the cheating</a>
+	        - <a href="blog-feature_reflection" class="link">Taking a step back and reflect</a>
+	        - <a href="blog-feature_outer-loop-revisit" class="link">Revisit the outer test loop</a>
+	        - <a href="blog-feature_ctrl-update-asd" class="link">Updating the ASDF system</a>
+	    - <a href="blog-feature_blog-view" class="link">The blog view</a>
+	        - <a href="blog-feature_view-test" class="link">Testing the view</a>
+	        - <a href="blog-feature_view-roundup" class="link">Roundup</a>
+	- <a href="blog-feature_deployment" class="link">Some words on deployment</a>
+- <a href="conclusion" class="link">Conclusion</a>

+### <a name="the-web"></a>Getting to the web / Intro

 I had the opportunity to work with a few web frameworks in the Java world.
 From pure markup extension frameworks like JSP over MVC frameworks like <a href="https://www.playframework.com/" class="link">Play</a> or <a href="https://grails.org/" class="link">Grails</a> to component based server frameworks like <a href="https://vaadin.com/" class="link">Vaadin</a> and <a href="https://tapestry.apache.org/" class="link">Tapestry</a> until I finally have settled with <a href="https://wicket.apache.org/" class="link">Wicket</a>, which I now work with since 2008.

 The frameworks I worked with are usually based on the Java Servlet technology specification (this more or less represents and is an abstraction to the HTTP server and some session handling), which they pretty much all have in common.
 On top of the Java Servlets are the web frameworks which all enforce certain workflows, patterns and principles.
 The listed frameworks are a mixture of pure view frameworks and frameworks that also provide data persistence.
 They provide a routing mechanism and everything needed to make the user interface (UI).
-Some do explicit separation according to MVC with even folder separation to 'views', 'controllers', 'models' while others do this less explicit but it still exists.
+Some do explicit separation according to MVC with appropriate folder structures on 'views', 'controllers', 'models' while others do this less explicit.
 Of course many of those frameworks are opinionated to some degree.
 But since they usually have many contributors and maintainers the opinions are flattened and less expressive.

 The Common Lisp ecosystem regarding web applications is very diverse.
-There are many framework approaches considering the relatively small over-all community of Common Lisp.
-The server abstraction exists in form of a self-made opinionated abstraction layer called <a href="https://github.com/fukamachi/clack" class="link">Clack</a> which allows to use a bunch of available HTTP servers.
+There are many framework approaches considering the relatively small community of Common Lisp.
+The server abstraction exists in form of a self-made opinionated abstraction layer called <a href="https://github.com/fukamachi/clack" class="link">Clack</a> which allows to use a set of available HTTP servers.
 Those are the frameworks I have had a look at: <a href="http://40ants.com/weblocks/" class="link">Weblocks</a>, <a href="http://borretti.me/lucerne/" class="link">Lucerne</a>, <a href="https://shirakumo.github.io/radiance/" class="link">Radiance</a>, <a href="http://8arrow.org/caveman/" class="link">Caveman2</a>.

 The listed frameworks either base on Clack or directly on the defacto standard HTTP server <a href="https://edicl.github.io/hunchentoot/" class="link">Hunchentoot</a>.
 Pretty much all frameworks allow to define REST styled and static routes.
 I am not aware of a framework that adds or enforces MVC ('model', 'view', 'controllers').
-So if you want MVC you'll have to come up with something yourself.
+So if you want MVC you'll have to come up with something yourself (which we'll do here in a very simple form).
 The HTML generation is either based on a Django clone called <a href="https://mmontone.github.io/djula/" class="link">Djulia</a> or is done using one of the brilliant HTML generation libraries for Common Lisp <a href="https://github.com/edicl/cl-who" class="link">cl-who</a> (for HTML 4) and <a href="https://github.com/ruricolist/spinneret" class="link">Spinneret</a> (for HTML 5).
-Those libraries are HTML DSLs that allow you to code 'HTML' as Lisp macros and hence can be type checked and debugged (if needed).
+Those libraries are HTML DSLs that allow you to code 'HTML' as Lisp code and hence it is compiled, can be type checked and debugged (if needed).
 Very powerful.
 I think the only framework that enforces the use of Djulia is Lucerne.
-The others allow you to use what you want.
+The others don't lock you in on something.
 All frameworks also do some convenience wrapping of the request/response for easier access to parameters.
 The only one that creates some 'model' abstractions for views is Weblocks.
 The only one that adds data persistence is Caveman2.
 But this is just some glue code that you get as convenience.
 The same libraries can be used in other frameworks.

 The most complete one for me seemed to be Caveman2.
 It also sets up configuration, and creates test and production environments.
-But the documentation situation is worst for Caveman2 (and/or <a href="http://8arrow.org/ningle/" class="link">Ningle</a> which Caveman2 is based on).
+But the documentation situation is not so good for Caveman2 (and/or <a href="http://8arrow.org/ningle/" class="link">Ningle</a> which Caveman2 is based on).
 I really had a hard time finding things.
 The other framework documentations are better.
 However, since the frameworks for a large part glue together libraries it is possible to look at the documentation for those libraries directly.
 The documantation for Hunchentoot server, cl-who, Spinneret, etc. are sufficiently complete.

-The web application we will be developing during this blog post is based on an old web page design of mine that I'd like to revive.
-The web application will primarily be about a 'blog' feature that allows blog posts be written in HTML or Markdown as files and the application will pick them up and convert them on the fly (in case of Markdown).
+The web application we will be developing during this article is based on an old web page design of mine that I'd like to revive.
+The web application will primarily be about a 'blog' feature that allows blog posts be written in HTML or Markdown and stored as files.
+The application will pick them up and convert them on the fly (in case of Markdown).
-It is meant as an example for developing web pages with Common Lisp.
-The development workflow will be test-driven.

-The application started out with Caveman2, because it seemed to be the most complete framework.
-But due to the lack of documentation for the framework itself and also for Clack some refactorings were conducted quite early in development where pretty much all of Caveman2 was removed.

-So the web application is based on the following libraries (web application relevant only):
+The web application is based on the following libraries (web application relevant only):

 - a simple self-made MVC like structure
 - <a href="https://edicl.github.io/hunchentoot" class="link">Hunchentoot</a> HTTP server
 - <a href="https://github.com/joaotavora/snooze" class="link">Snooze</a> REST routing library.
 This library is implemented with plain CLOS and hence can be easily unit tested.
+We'll see later how this works.
 I didn't find this easily possible with any other routing definitions of the other frameworks.
-We'll see later how this works.
-- <a href="https://notabug.org/cage/cl-i18n" class="link">cl-i18n</a> internationalization library (I've tried a few others.
-You'll see later why I did stick with this one)
-- <a href="https://github.com/edicl/cl-who" class="link">cl-who</a> for HTML generation, because this old web page is heavy on HTML 4.01.
+- <a href="https://github.com/edicl/cl-who" class="link">cl-who</a> for HTML generation, because this old web page is heavy on HTML 4.
 Otherwise I had used Spinneret.
 - <a href="https://github.com/3b/3bmd" class="link">3bmd</a> for Markdown to HTML conversion.
 - <a href="https://github.com/VitoVan/xml-emitter" class="link">xml-emitter</a> for generating XML.
 Used for the Atom feed generation.
 - <a href="https://github.com/dlowe-net/local-time" class="link">local-time</a> for dealing with date and time formats.
 Conversions from timestamp to string and vise-versa.
 - <a href="https://github.com/sharplispers/log4cl" class="link">log4cl</a> a logging library.
 - <a href="https://github.com/lispci/fiveam" class="link">fiveam</a> as unit test library.
+- <a href="https://github.com/Ferada/cl-mock/" class="link">cl-mock</a> a mocking library

 The project is hosted on <a href="https://github.com/mdbergmann/cl-swbymabeweb" class="link">GitHub</a>.
 So you can checkout the sources yourself.
 The life web page is available <a href="http://retro-style.software-by-mabe.com/blog" class="link">here</a>.

-We will go through some of the development in a test-driven outside-in approach where we will slice vertically through the application and implement a feature with a full integration test and inner unit tests.
-We will have a look at the following things:

-1. project setup.
-Though this will be minimal as we add stuff incrementally as needed.
-But we need a minimum to get started
-2. add the blog page and feature that loads blog posts from file system
-	- setup integration tests for the full feature loop
-	- create or extend unit tests for all components we touch
-	- add or extend routing
-	- create dedicated MVC controller
-	- create blog post repository facility
-	- create views that generate a result HTML that is delivered back to the caller

-During those points we will cover many things like how to properly test using mocks, how to use i18n and cl-who, how to convert Markdown to HTML and other things.

-## <a name="project_setup"></a>Project setup

-This blog post, and in particular the workflow, is a smoothed version that tries to look a bit behind the scenes and actually partly carve out what a framework would or should do.
-I don't write about all the bumps and issues I had to deal with (or only if revelant), otherwise this would get the size of a small book (maybe I do that one day).
+### <a name="starting"></a>Project start

 Since this was my first web project with Common Lisp I had to do some research for how to integrate and run the server and add routes, etc. This is where the scaffolding that frameworks like Caveman2 produce are appeciated.

-But, once we know how that works we can start a project from scratch.
-Along the way we can create a template for future projects.
+But, once you know how that works you can start a project from scratch.
+Along the way you can create a template for future projects.
 (This can also be in combination with one of the mentioned frameworks.)

 That means we don't have a lot of setup to start with.
 We create a project folder and a _src_ and _tests_ folder therein.
 That's it.
-We'll add an asdf based project/system definition as we go along.
+We'll add an ASDF based project/system definition as we go along.

-To get started and since we use a test-driven approach we'll start with adding an integration (or acceptance) test for the first feature, the blog page.
+To get started and since we use a test-driven approach we'll start with adding an integration (or acceptance) test for the blog feature.

 In order to add tests that are part of a full test suite we'll start creating an overall 'all-tests' test suite.
-Create a new Lisp file and add the following code and save it as _tests/all-tests.lisp_:
+Create a new Lisp buffer/file and add the following code and save it as _tests/all-tests.lisp_:

 ```lisp
 (defpackage :cl-swbymabeweb.tests